-Numerous Capitol Police officers, National Guard troops who responded to riot test positive for coronavirus
+Numerous Capitol Police officers who responded to riot test positive for coronavirus

 In a search warrant affidavit obtained by The Washington Post, Robertson is quoted telling a friend on Jan.
 10 on Facebook: “I’m going to war.
 Can’t speak for everyone.”
 Asked where he was going, Robertson allegedly replied, “DC on the 20th for sure.”

-Alex Horton and Kimberly Kindy contributed to this report.
+Alex Horton, Kimberly Kindy and Dan Lamothe contributed to this report.